7.8-magnitude quake rocks Alaska, prompts tsunami warning

-The quake prompted a tsunami warning to be issued for Alaska.
+The quake prompted a tsunami warning to be issued for South Alaska, the Alaska Peninsula and the Aleutian Islands.
 It was not known if the temblor caused any damage or injuries.

 It was felt as far away as Anchorage, which is about 500 miles away.